s0mbra-1973/Trevor_Injector_2026/README.md

   (*) This image is just a draft of the UI.
 </div>

-# 🛡️ Trevor Injector 2026: The New Standard
+# 🛡️ Trevor Injector 2026: Mathematical Invisibility

 > **Current Status:** In Active Development / Alpha Testing
 > **Estimated Arrival:** Q1 2026